What to Look For in a Used SA-200 Pipeliner, And What to Pass Up.

 These units came with the "PC board" idler system, almost all Continental F-163 engines, and a different starter mounting (high mount).

 The only reason you have windings, armature, and coil failures is due to cheap external manufacturing.
-They never improved their insulation procedure till the end of the production run, approximately 1992.
+They obviously never improved their insulation procedure till the end of the production run, approximately 1992.

 We can update the original design.